 Academic probation can be stressful, but many students are able to use the opportunity to make a solid plan and work themselves back into good academic standing.
 If your financial aid appeal is approved, depending on your circumstances, you may have several semesters to get yourself back into good academic standing.

 What should I do if I am on Academic Probation?

 You should make an appointment immediately with a professional advisor in the Center for Academic Excellence.
-Before you meet with them, you will need to complete a self-assessment, that will help you figure out areas where you could use some extra support or that you need to target for attention.
-They will work with you on finding the best path forward given your specific circumstances, and creating an academic improvement plan to get back into good academic standing.
+Before you meet with them, you will need to complete a self-guided Canvas course that will help you figure out areas where you could use some extra support or that you need to target for attention.
+Please refer to your probation email for information on accessing the Canvas course.
+The advisors will work with you on finding the best path forward given your specific circumstances and creating an academic improvement plan to get back into good academic standing.
 They can also help get you connected to our campus resources.
 Please note that you must complete an academic improvement plan before you can appeal any loss of financial aid.

-If you see this standing assignment on your record, it means that you were on probation previously and then did not achieve a 2.000 semester GPA or a 66% completion rate in the semester, or both.
+If you see this standing assignment on your record, it means that you were on probation previously and then did not achieve a 2.000 GPA.
 This means that you are not eligible to progress to the next semester of your degree program.
 This does not mean that you can never return to Salem State-- it just means that you may benefit from taking a break from your classes to consider how to find the best path forward academically.
-Students who are dismissed must stay away for at least one semester, but can submit an appeal of their academic dismissal and be considered for immediate readmission.
+Students who are dismissed must stay away for at least one semester but can submit an appeal of their academic dismissal and be considered for immediate readmission.
 Students who have been dismissed for a third time are not eligible to return for two academic years.